hackin/ab.rb/README.md

 Log in to the web app, inspect the requests and make a player search.
 Grab the X-UT-PHISHING-TOKEN and X-UT-SID and add them to `session.json` like the example below.

+In the repository there is a file called `session.json.example`.
+Move it to `session.json` and add your authentication headers.

 ```
 {